Father Joe (film): Production

 The film is written and produced by Luc Besson and directed by Barthélémy Grossmann.
-It is produced by LB Production and EuropaCorp.
-Kiefer Sutherland is also a producer.

-The cast is led by Sutherland with Al Pacino and Ever Anderson.
+It is produced by EuropaCorp and LBP (Luc Besson Production).
+The cast is led by Kiefer Sutherland (who is also a producer) with Al Pacino and Ever Anderson, Besson's former wife Milla Jovovich's daughter.

 Principal photography began in October 2025 in Paris, which stood in for 1990s Manhattan.